DaLawnChair/personal-notes/leetcode/SQL.md

 ```
 --- Common functions
 COUNT(<param>) --- counts the occurances of the given param
+COUNT(DISTINCT <param>) --- counts the distinct occurances of a given param
 COUNT(*) --- counts the occurances of rows of all the same param values

 SUM(<numerical_param>) --- sums over a numerical param

 AVG(<numerical_param>) --- averages over a numerical param
+--- specifically you can pass a boolean value inside of here to get the % of values that are True/False

 COALESCE(<value_list>) --- returns the first non-Null value.
 Usefull for finding if a value exists or defaulting to a value.
 ```